 Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
 (Matt 10:39 ESV)

 Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 (Matt 16:24 ESV)

 Jesus died for our sin, paying a debt that we could never pay; he did this on his cross.
 But he says there is a cost we must pay; the cost of losing our life and dying to ourselves on our cross.

 Once again, Jesus makes a statement about how hard it is to be saved.
-Most people in the United States probably do not think of themselves as rich, because we tend to measure our lifestyle by what we see around us in the US.
+Most people in the United States probably don’t think of themselves as rich because we tend to measure our lifestyle by what we see around us here.
 But if we use a worldwide perspective, a middle income family in the US falls into the richest 2-3% of the world’s population, with an income that is about 30 times the global average.
-So the average American qualifies not only as rich, but as very rich, and Jesus said it is hard for those who are rich to enter the kingdom of God.
+So the average American qualifies not only as rich, I but as very rich, and Jesus said it is hard for those who are rich to enter the kingdom of God.

 Not only did Jesus give several warnings about how hard it is to be saved, he also warned that at the end of the age there will be a great falling away.

-Jesus warned that when things get hard because of persecution; when there is actually a serious cost to following the Lord, many will not have what it takes to stand firm, and will turn from the faith.
+Jesus warned that when things get hard because of persecution, when it is dangerous to follow the Lord, many will not have what it takes to stand firm, and will turn from the faith.
 When sin becomes more and more prevalent and acceptable, many will be overcome and their love will grow cold.
-Again, these are very disturbing warnings from Jesus.
+Again, these are very sobering warnings from Jesus.